 A graduate assistantship is an academic award that carries a $6,000 stipend and a waiver of tuition and fees for the extent of the appointment.
 Graduate assistants are students who are matriculated and enrolled full-time in a graduate program.
-Graduate assistants work on campus a total of twenty hours per week, September 1st to June 30th.
+Graduate assistants work on campus twenty hours per week, September 1st to June 30th.

 Graduate assistantships are awarded competitively, based on specific qualifications.
-In order to be eligible for a graduate assistantship, you must (1) Be accepted into, or enrolled, in a William Paterson graduate program i.e. teaching certification, endorsement, or master's degree; (2) Have completed and filed a graduate assistantship application by April 1; (3) Have an undergraduate GPA of at least 3.0; (4) Submit a minimum of two letters of recommendation from former supervisors; (5) Provide a copy of your resume; and (6) Provide a statement about your career goals.
+In order to be eligible for a graduate assistantship, you must (1) be accepted into, or enrolled, in a William Paterson graduate degree program; (2) have completed and filed a graduate assistantship application by April 1; (3) have an undergraduate GPA of at least 3.0; (4) submit a minimum of two letters of recommendation from former supervisors; (5) provide a copy of your resume; and (6) provide a statement about your career goals.

 You must complete the graduate admission application for a graduate degree program.
 Also, you must complete the graduate assistantship application (see requirements above).
 Your graduate assistantship application will be reviewed by the academic departments after acceptance into a graduate program.

 To apply for a graduate assistantship, please download the graduate assistantship application [pdf].

 *Please be advised that the Graduate Assistantship waiver often results in the reduction of student loan eligibility.

 Once you have been accepted into a graduate degree program, your graduate assistantship application will be available for departmental review.
 After review of graduate assistantship applications and supporting documentation, candidates may be interviewed.
 Upon completion of all interviews, a department selects the person to fill their graduate assistant positions and submits their recommendations to the Associate Provost for Academic Affairs.